The Best Heated Dog Bed Australia - Keeping Your Dog Warm & Snug

 What to Look for In A Heated Dog Bed?

 From electronic heated models to self-warming beds, there is so much choice on the market in this category.
-Here are the key features of a great bed for your dog.
+Here are the key features our team of independent experts realised make for a great bed for your dog.

 Of course, this goes without saying.
 A warming dog bed must be warm!
 Groundbreaking.

 You don’t want them to catch a cold after all!
 (2)

 That said, how a bed warms your pup can be entirely different model to model, brand to brand.
-Some rely on the nearest plug to release their heating properties.
+Some rely on the nearest power point to release their heating properties.
 Electronically heated pet beds are great at temperature control as you can manually set the heating level.

 Self-warming pet beds use the dog’s own body temperature and reflect it back to them.
 Sounds made up but it’s true!
 The interior materials are great insulators.
 The dog’s own corporal heat warms the bed and the bed retains that heat over time.